 Are Coaches expected to participate for other Volunteering positions?

-Coaches are expected to contribute to Fundraising initiatives.
-It is preferable that they work the Eskimos booth at a Home Game, or a shift at the Casino.
+Coaches are encouraged to contribute to Fundraising initiatives.
+It is suggested that they work the Eskimos booth at a Home Game, or a shift at the Casino.
 This contributes to our Club, but it also gives our Coaches the chance to meet parents on a different level.
 As parents get to know the Coaches, the tendency to complain tends to diminish, so we encourage Coach involvement as much as possible.

 REGISTRATION: